History of Easter: Historical Climate

 - Raiser of the dead

-The Greek word for the Hebrew “Messiah” is christos, or “anointed one,” from which we get the word “Christ.”
-This means that Christ was not Jesus’ last name, but rather a title, Jesus the Christ.
-Before the Romans, the Jewish people had suffered under several occupying oppressors, most recently the Greek successors to Alexander The Great‘s generals, and before that, the Medeo-Persians, the Babylonians, and the Assyrians.
-After almost a hundred years under the Romans, the expectation for the Messiah had reached almost a fever pitch.
+The Greek word for the Hebrew word “Messiah” is Christos, or “anointed one,” from which we get the word “Christ.”
+This means that Christ was not Jesus’ last name but rather a title, Jesus the Christ.
+Before the Romans, the Jewish people had suffered under several occupying oppressors; up until 165 B.C., it was the Greek successors to Alexander The Great‘s generals.
+Before that, Israel had been under the dominance of the Medeo-Persians, the Babylonians, and the Assyrians.
+After almost a hundred years under the Romans, the expectation for the Messiah had reached nearly a fever pitch.
 This was the condition when Jesus entered Jerusalem on Palm Sunday.

 Bill Petro, your friendly neighborhood historian